No matter if you're hippie, hipster, audiophile music lover, or simply admirer of hand-made guitar music,

 the sound of Radio Haze lingers and leaves its own distinct footprints on the landscape of rock music.

-The 3-piece from Abensberg (Germany) represents timeless haze-rock with psychedelic bluenotes and a pocket full of soul.
+The power trio from Abensberg/Nuremberg (Germany) represents timeless haze-rock with psychedelic blue-notes and a pocket full of soul.

-The same year they even released a skateboard video entitled 'Before The Haze' showcasing their music and love for the scene they've been an active part of before starting the band.
+They even released a skateboard video showcasing their music and love for the scene they've been an active part of 'Before The Haze'.

-is released on October 29, 2021 via Slash Zero Records coming in a 48-page photobook including LP and CD with analog pictures by the German street-photographer Ludwig Van Borkum.
+is released via Slash Zero Records as LP/CD package in a 48-page hardcover photobook with analog photography by Ludwig Van Borkum.